jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts1.md

 #### v.8
 >But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jersualem, and in all Judea and Samaria, and to the ends of the earth.

+#### v.11
+>"Men of Galilee," they said, "why do you stand here looking into the sky?
+This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven."

 #### v.14
 >They all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers.